shootinputin007/correct_decimals_llama3/README.md

 Note: Since it uses data in asset_changes, it assumes asset_changes is not empty / doesn't have null or "" values.
 In case of missing data, another function that fixes that must be applied first.
 We already have that function, but it has to be reintegrated into the tx_explain flow.

+Requirements to run the file:
+1. Google credentials .json file with access to buckets
+2. Groq api key